 Pavement Management Program

-The City of Ramsey maintains about 178 miles of bituminous paved City streets and is entering the fifth year of its current long-term Pavement Management Program (PMP).
+The City of Ramsey maintains over 180 miles of bituminous paved City streets and is entering the sixth year of its current long-term Pavement Management Program (PMP).
 The primary goal of the PMP is to perform the proper pavement management (maintenance/rehabilitation) operation at the proper time to maximize the life of the pavement as cost-effectively as possible.

 When streets are constructed or reconstructed using today’s design standards, and when pavement management operations are proactively performed on those streets on a regular basis afterwards, at least 60-years of useful life is anticipated from new and reconstructed bituminous pavement sections.
 Standard bituminous pavement management operations include;

-- Overlays – Overlays protect existing pavement similar to cracksealing and sealcoating, while also increasing the structural or load carrying capacity of the pavement.
-The City annually overlays up to 4 miles of pavement on its public street system.
+· Overlays – Overlays protect existing pavement similar to cracksealing and sealcoating, while also increasing the structural or load carrying capacity of the pavement.
+The City typically overlays up to 4 miles of pavement on its public street system annually.

 The City of Ramsey’s current proactive pavement management schedule for improved public streets is generally as follows;

-- Crackseal pavement 3 years after construction, overlays, or reconstruction.
+- Crackseal pavement once at 3 years after construction, overlays, or reconstruction, and every 7 years after construction, overlays, or reconstruction.

 - Overlay pavement 20 years after construction, overlays, or reconstruction.